Grade School Faculty

 (603) 357-4442 x622

 Choir & Music

 Nell began leading others in song as a teenager at summer camp, and has been doing so ever since!
 She is an enthusiastic and experienced youth/children’s choir director and choral arranger and has played the viola in the Keene Chamber Orchestra, the Wellesley-Brandeis Orchestra and the Pioneer Symphony Orchestra in her hometown of Ann Arbor, Michigan.
-In her ninth year at MWS, Nell is delighted to be able to spend time at both the elementary and high school campuses, teaching chorus and strings/instrumental music to grades four through ten.
+In her ninth year at MWS, Nell is delighted to be teaching chorus and strings/instrumental music to grades four through eight.
 She maintains a private studio offering instruction on the violin, viola and music theory.
 A well-rounded Waldorf alumna herself, Nell also enjoys cooking and playing Ultimate Frisbee.
 Nell holds a Bachelor of Arts in Music from Wellesley College where she studied music theory and history and completed coursework in conducting with Dr. Lisa Graham.

 (603) 357-4442 x627